-Alexandra Travis currently serves as Deputy Chief Administrative Officer.
+Alexandra Travis currently serves as Chief Administrative Officer.
 In this role, she leads a team of more than 160 professionals in the delivery of a diverse portfolio of business administrative services designed to equip and protect the FEMA workforce, strategically plan and manage seven million square feet of owned and leased real property, and provide transparency to the American public through records management and oversight of Freedom of Information Act responses.

 Prior to this role, she served as FEMA's Deputy Director of the Office of External Affairs (OEA), overseeing the federally coordinated communication efforts of more than 200 disasters and emergencies.
 Under her leadership, the office was reorganized to create a proactive and coordinated forward-leaning communication and engagement team.

 Ms. Travis joined FEMA as a Cadre of On-call Response Employee in 2005.
 Since, she has assumed positions of increased responsibility, ranging from news desk manager to public affairs director.
 In 2011 she established the Strategic Communication Division and served as its director for six years.
 In her role as Strategic Communication Division Director, Ms. Travis established proactive planning and coordination to implement communication strategies and produce materials for stakeholder audiences in support of Agency policies and initiatives.